unChaz/sci-fi-5e/srd/monsters/monsters.md

 **Challenge** 1/4 (50 XP)

-**_Antimagic Susceptibility_**.
-The sword is incapacitated while in the area of an _antimagic field._ If targeted by _dispel magic_, the sword must succeed on a Constitution saving throw against the caster’s spell save DC or fall unconscious for 1 minute.
+**_Antitek Susceptibility_**.
+The sword is incapacitated while in the area of an _antitek field._ If targeted by _dispel magic_, the sword must succeed on a Constitution saving throw against the caster’s spell save DC or fall unconscious for 1 minute.

 **_False Appearance_**.
 While the sword remains motionless and isn’t flying, it is indistinguishable from a normal sword.